Spain's cautious Rajoy thrust into crisis role

 After being elected to several local and regional posts in Galicia in the 1980s, Rajoy moved to Madrid and served in four different ministerial posts under Jose Maria Aznar, Spain's pro-Washington prime minister from 1996-2004.

-Aznar named Rajoy to succeed him as party leader, and if it had not been for an Islamist attack on Madrid commuter trains three days before the 2004 parliamentary election, he would probably already have been prime minister before now.
+Aznar named Rajoy to succeed him in leading the party, and if it had not been for an Islamist attack on Madrid commuter trains three days before the 2004 parliamentary vote, he would probably already have been prime minister.

-Aznar blamed Basque separatist group ETA for the train bombings, which were carried out by Islamist extremists, handing a surprise victory to the Socialists.
+The outgoing Aznar wrongly blamed violent Basque separatist group ETA for the train bombings, handing a surprise victory to the Socialists.
 Rajoy ran and lost again in 2008 and was savaged even by the right-wing press.

-But he survived an attempt to oust him, quietly getting rid of the old Aznar conservatives and moving the PP toward the center.
-His discreet power plays and pragmatic independence differentiate him from typical PP leaders, known for their ideological force or authoritarian style.
+But he survived the party move to oust him, quietly getting rid of the old Aznar conservatives and moving the PP towards the centre.
+His discrete power plays and pragmatic independence differentiate him from the typical PP leader, known for their ideological force or their authoritarian style.

 CONSERVATIVE CLUB

-Rajoy should be in tune with Europe's current, mostly conservative, leaders.
-However, some critics complain he has not sufficiently fostered a relationship with German Chancellor Angela Merkel-- a key ally as Spain and the entire euro zone try to fend off market attacks.
+Rajoy should be in tune with the mostly conservative European leadership of the moment.
+However, some critics complain he has not sufficiently fostered a relationship with German Chancellor Angela Merkel -- a key ally as Spain and the entire euro currency area fend off market attacks.

-Rajoy, who has a beard first grown when the scars from a serious car accident prevented him from shaving, is married with two children.
+Rajoy, who wears a scruffy beard first grown when the scars from a serious car accident prevented him from shaving, is married with two children.

 Schooled by Roman Catholic nuns, he laments the decline of Latin studies in Spanish schools.
-His stable provincial family background appears to make it difficult for him to relate to young Spaniards frustrated with a youth jobless rate of more than 40 percent.
+His stable provincial family background means he has trouble relating to young Spaniards frustrated with a youth jobless rate of more than 40 percent.

-He smokes the occasional cigar and walks for exercise, a "minimum 31 days a month" he quips.
-A former cyclist, he is a fan of that sport as well as football -- he follows the Real Madrid team.
+He smokes the occasional cigar and walks for exercise, a "minimum 31 days a month" he quips and is a former cyclist who is now a fan of watching that sport as well as football -- he follows the Real Madrid team.

 "Who cares if he is boring if he's winning?" said one of his advisors, who asked not to be named.

-(By Fiona Ortiz; Additional reporting by Elisabeth O'Leary and Sonya Dowsett; Editing by Barry Moody)
+(Additional reporting by Elisabeth O'Leary and Sonya Dowsett; Editing by Jon Hemming)